facelessuser/coloraide/docs/src/markdown/distance.md

 Color("red").distance("blue", space="lab")
 ```

-> [!new] New 3.3
-> Handling spaces with polar coordinates is new in 3.3.

 ## Delta E

 The `delta_e` function gives access to various ∆E implementations, which are just different algorithms to calculate